abdulsalamIshaq/Ganmo/README.md

 * Apache Server
 * PHP 6+
 * Mysql Database
+* Make a clone of this project from github
 #### Note this project wount work on php 6 downward version

 Install Latest version [XAMPP](https://www.apachefriends.org/it/index.html) for an easy quickstart on windows